y2737924daohegua/corber/pages/workflow/default_webviews.md

 In iOS, `corber platform add ios` will initialize a [WKWebView](https://developer.apple.com/reference/webkit/wkwebview) on your behalf, vs a [UIWebView](https://developer.apple.com/reference/uikit/uiwebview).

 The UIWebView has been a class since iOS 2, whereas WKWebView was introduced in iOS 8.
-It includes the modern iOS WebView API's and considerable performance improvements for JS applications.
+It includes the modern iOS WebView API's and considerable performance improvements for JavaScript applications.

 If you would instead like to initialize with a UIWebView, run `corber platform add ios --uiwebview`.